katcipis/sophia/notes/books/death-life-american-cities.md

 people who work/live on the current system, what works, what doesn't, etc.
-There is no time to listen to what people think, you already have your awesome idea, that given your synthetic mental model of how things work makes perfect sense, that is it, it is perfect, it is awesome, and you just keep buldozing everything and everyone towards your awesome design.
+There is no time to listen to what people think, you already have your awesome idea, that given your synthetic mental model of how things work makes perfect sense, that is it, it is perfect, it is awesome, and you just keep bulldozing everything and everyone towards your awesome design.

 I know this happens because I did this, and I saw other people doing it, and guess what ?
-City planners were also doing, sometimes destroying perfect good neighboohods just because it didn't adequate to their mental model of "good neighborhood".
+City planners were also doing, sometimes destroying perfect good neighborhoods just because it didn't adequate to their mental model of "good neighborhood".

 Quote from the book on this: